sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/metrics/index.md

 The number of serious accessibility violations on your page found by Axe.
 A serious violation means that you should fix it now.

 ### Minor Axe violations
-The number of monir accessibility violations on your page found by Axe.
+The number of minor accessibility violations on your page found by Axe.

 ### Moderate Axe violations
 The number of moderate accessibility violations on your page found by Axe.